ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/across-setting-up-workflow-notifications.md

 ---
-    title: Workflow Notifications
+    title: Setting up Workflow Notifications
-    description: Many workflow responses are about notifying a user that an event has occurred that they must act on.
-For example, on one workflow step, the event can be that User 1 requests approval of a new record, and the response is that a notification is sent to User 2, the approver.
-On the next workflow step, the event can be that User 2 approves the record, and the response is that a notification is sent to User 3 to start a related processing of the approved record.
-For workflow steps that are about approval, each notification is tied to an approval entry.
+    description: This topic tells you how to set up workflow notifications to alert a user that an event has occurred that they must react to; a workflow response is required.
     author: SorenGP

     ms.service: dynamics365-business-central
     ms.topic: conceptual
     ms.workload: na
     ms.search.keywords:
-    ms.date: 04/01/2021
+    ms.date: 06/11/2021
     ms.author: edupont

 ---